Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 3- Use Metal Trash Can To Make A DIY Smoker

-Cheap and easy to create, a new “aluminum trash can’’ can easily be converted into meat smoker with these bbq smoker plans.
+Cheap and easy to create, a new “aluminum trash can’’ can easily be converted into meat smoker with these bbq smoker plans by cruftbox.
 It’s portable too.
-By cruftbox

 Trash Can Homemade Smoker